 Story Massage is not only for children!
-As National Massage Day (October 1st 2018) approaches, we share Jayne Burke’s reflections on a successful networking event for National Massage Day last year.
+We share Jayne Burke’s reflections on a successful networking event for National Massage Day.
 “Story Massage is a wonderful way of breaking down barriers at meetings, conferences and even team bonding days,” says Jayne who has won our Best Practice Award for her work.
 We hope that Jayne’s experiences will inspire you to share positive touch activities with your colleagues.
 Go on, give it a go….

 Jayne steps out of her comfort zone